-Career planning begins from the outset of the Sociology course with the Sociology in Practice module, the summative assessment for which, a reflective autobiography, asks students to think about their learner journey and to identify a targeted career pathway.
-Consequently, students enjoy regular opportunities to build their graduate attributes through work-based learning, close tutor guidance and support, and regular access to the UW Careers & Employability Service, with the latter delivering Sociology-specific sessions across Levels 4-6.
-In completing their degree, students develop digital literacy, independent research and data analysis skills, communication skills through a range of written and oral assessments, work-based learning skills, such as through the Work Project module, as well as industry-specific skills in writing a report for an organisation in second year (in the Practical Research in Sociology module).
+Career planning begins from the outset of the Sociology with Politics course with the Sociology in Practice module, the summative assessment for which, a reflective autobiography, asks students to think about their learner journey and to identify a targeted career pathway.
+Consequently, students enjoy regular opportunities to build their graduate attributes through work-based learning, close tutor guidance and support, and regular access to the UW Careers & Employability Service, with the latter delivering Sociology/Politics-specific sessions across Levels 4-6.
+In completing their degree, students develop digital literacy, independent research and data analysis skills, communication skills through a range of written and oral assessments, work-based learning skills, such as through the Work Project module, as well as industry-specific skills in writing a report for an organisation in second year (in the Practical Research in Sociology module) and a research briefing in third-year.
 Moreover, based on UW's Graduate Attributes, the course encourages students to be socially responsible, to understand how education can contribute to sustainable development, and how as graduates they can help transform communities and society for the better.